ballerina-attic/module-ballerinax-jira.commons/README.md

 # Module Overview

 The `ballerinax/jira.commons` module contains the common types for both the modules `ballerinax/jira` and `ballerinax /jira.servicedesk`.
-This module acts as a library for the shared components between the two Jira products Jira Software and Jira Service Desk.
+This module acts as a library for the shared components between the two Jira products: `Jira Software` and `Jira Service Desk`.

 Ballerina Jira Connectors:
 - [Jira Server Connector](https://github.com/ballerina-platform/module-ballerinax-jira)